-Through investigating what is meant by a Good Life, pupils will learn that:
+Through investigating what is meant by a Good Life, pupils will learn:

-- Most religions share stories of moral exemplars from the past and more recently, guiding followers on leading virtuous lives. - Religions/worldviews provide guidance for their followers on how to live a good life. - There are both differing opinions and agreement on what is meant by a 'good life' and what is right and wrong.
+- Most religions share stories of moral exemplars from the past and more recently, guiding followers on leading virtuous lives. - Religions/worldviews provide guidance for their followers on how to live a good life. - There are both differing opinions and agreement on what is meant by a 'good life' and what is right and wrong. - What motivates Humanists (and others without holy books or religious leaders) to be good.

-Teachers could teach this content through Core Units CL2.3, CU2.3 and Focus Units FL2.12, FU2.12 which include:
+Teachers could teach this content through Core Units CL2.3, CU2.3 and Focus Units FL2.12, FU2.12 and FU2.15 which include: